breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

 ## Purpose Of Passport.js

 >Before the installation process, you need to decide on the authentication strategy you want to implement first.
-The following instructions will guide you through the process of implementing the local [strategy](./glossary.md#strategies).
+The following instructions will guide you through the process of implementing the local [strategy](./glossary.md#strategies), which is the authentication strategy for users that exist in your own database.

 ## Create A Project Folder